MarkSheehan72/milestone-project-3/README.md

 * To ensure this recipe was edited, they can repeat the search procedure above and go to the recipe's page.

 * The user will now see that the fields they changed have been changed in the recipe.
+As the site developer, I can see that this has been edited in the database on MongoDB Atlas.

 *Delete recipes on the site:*

-* Search for a recipe (use "test" for this example).
+* Search for a recipe (use "test" as the title for this example).

 * Click on the resulting recipe's card and click on the link from the card reveal.

-* At the bottom of the page, click the "Delete Recipe" button.
+* At the bottom of the recipe page, click the "Delete Recipe" button.

 * Users will see a modal pop up, asking them if they are sure they wish to delete the recipe.